-Professionalism violations identified by program faculty, staff, or preceptors will be referred by the Program Director for further evaluation to the Academic and Professional Affairs Committee (APAC).
-Faculty and the Program may use professionalism violations when responding to regulatory questions or when providing recommendations for employment or privileges at institutions.
+Professionalism violations identified by program faculty, staff, or preceptors will be referred by the Program Director for further evaluation to the Student Professional Conduct Committee.
+Faculty and the Program may cite professionalism violations when responding to regulatory questions or when providing recommendations for employment or privileges at institutions.
 Deficiencies in any areas of professionalism will be brought to the student's attention by his/her advisor, Director of Experiential Education, and/or Program Director in the form of written evaluations.
 Remediation will be implemented where appropriate; however, violations could result in immediate probation, suspension, dismissal, or termination from the Program per the Professional Conduct Code.
-(Accreditation Standards A3.15 c and d) If a student is referred to the APAC, it will be the intention of the PA faculty to seek a minimum of probation for the violation.
+(Accreditation Standards A3.15 c and d) If a student is referred to the Student Professional Conduct Committee, it will be the intention of the PA faculty to seek a minimum of probation for the violation.